syncfusion-content/blazor-docs/blazor/rating/selection.md

 ![Blazor Rating Component with Selected Value](./images/blazor-rating-selected-value.png)

-## Minimum value
+## Min value

-The Blazor Rating component provides support for setting the minimum possible rating value using the [Min](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Min) property.
-You can use this property to specify the lowest rating value that the user can select.
+You can use the [Min](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Min) property of the Blazor Rating component to set the minimum possible rating value the user can select.
 If you set the `Min` property to 2, then you will not be able to select a rating lower than 2.

 ```cshtml